Sitemap

 Below is a concise example that demonstrates:

-- Creating a folder and placeholder notebook file programmatically.
+- Creating a folder and placeholder notebook file programmatically (thanks to Lucas Jurgensen for fixing my code).

 - Setting up logging to a file.